 Both fabric samples were tested using the AATCC Method 30, Part III using Aspergillus niger as specified by the method.
-The untreated sample supported heavy amounts of the black mold after 7 days of incubation.
-The anti-microbial fabric is free of fungal growth, maintaining esthetic appeal and strength.
+The untreated sample supported heavy amounts of the black mold after seven days of incubation.
+The anti-microbial fabric is free of fungal growth, maintaining esthetic appeal and tensile strength.

 Want to see more comparison photos?
 Visit our antimicrobial photo gallery.

-Anti microbial fabrics are used in a wide range of end-use applications.
+Antimicrobial fabrics are used across a wide range of end-use applications.
 We have listed a few examples below.

-Below are just a few examples of the textile and apparel companies/brands advertising the benefits of Ultra-Fresh and Silpure:
+Below are just a few examples of the textile and apparel companies/brands advertising the benefits of Ultra-Fresh and Silpure antimicrobial fabric: